Before we start here, we want to say that what lies ahead may be controversial.

 This is the main difference between A-Class and B-Class.

 But there are other differences too.
-A B-Class landlord speciality is hassling your property manager over repairs.
+A B-Class landlord specialty is hassling your property manager over repairs.

 Every property manager in the world would agree with us here.